smartlogic/stein_example/README.md

 git grep -l SteinExample | xargs sed -i '' 's/SteinExample/MyApp/g' git grep -l stein_example | xargs sed -i '' 's/stein_example/my_app/g'
 ```

+### Admin Panel

+The app ships with the start of an admin panel.
+Something that you **must do** after getting it set up is add permissioning to the panel.
+Every signed in user can access the panel from first clone.
+This is on purpose because there are many styles of roles/permissions and each app will have their own.

 ### Deployment